Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 ### Command Line Options

-- Vinifera adds a number of command-line arguments allowing the user to skip the startup movies, or skip directly to a specific game mode and/or dialog.
+- Vinifera adds a number of command-line arguments.

+- `-SPAWN`
+Launch the game in spawner mode.

 - `-NO_STARTUP_VIDEO`
 Skips all startup movies.